antzGames/OpenVAT-for-Godot/README.md

 8. (Optional) Drag or configure any albedo, metallic, roghness, norma map textures into the provided shader paramters.
 9. Save your configued Mesh.

-✅Now this Mesh can be used in any `OpenVATMultiMeshInstance3D`
+✅This Mesh can be used in any `OpenVATMultiMeshInstance3D`

 🎞️This video will show you how to prepare your `Mesh` for the `OpenVATMultiMeshInstance3D` node.